emaphp/backbone.prism/README.md

 ```

 <br>
 Time to add the component to our app.
-Both `TaskList` and `TaskCounter` can share the same view.
+Both `TaskList` and `TaskCounter` can share the same view instance.

 <br>
 ```javascript